iterative/cml.dev/content/docs/start/bitbucket.md

 report generated.

-CML commands let you display relevant results from the workflow, like model performance metrics and vizualizations, in Bitbucket checks and comments.
+CML commands let you display relevant results from the workflow, like model performance metrics and visualizations, in Bitbucket checks and comments.
 What kind of workflow you want to run, and want to put in your CML report, is up to you.